 Dialogue can make your story.
 In fact, as Shakespeare knew, you can tell a whole story just through authentic, realistic dialogue.
 You're probably thinking: “Easier said than done.”
 What makes dialogue difficult to do well?

-Good stories are about real people, and real people love to talk to each other.
+Good stories are about real people, and people in real life love to talk to each other.
 We are biologically disposed to receive pleasure from conversation.

 Dialogue is a Skill